Annual Report 2017

 LEARNING TO EAT HEALTHY

-The winter DC SCORES season teaches students that there are two parts to being healthy -- not just being active but also eating well.
-At eight DC SCORES sites, kids learned what foods and drinks are unhealthy; how to consume snacks and meals in moderation; and how to easily and quickly prepare delicious nutritious snacks and meals for themselves and their families.
-Thanks to Winter SCORES, kids felt healthy and prepared for the spring soccer season.
+The winter DC SCORES season teaches students that there are two parts to being healthy — not just being active but also eating well.
+At seven DC SCORES sites, kids learned what foods and drinks are unhealthy; how to consume snacks and meals in moderation; and how to easily and quickly prepare delicious nutritious snacks and meals for themselves and their families.

 WINTER SPORTS DAY